Python syntax and semantics: Comparison operators

 The comparison operators, i.e. ==, !=, <, >, <=, >=, is, is not, in and not in are used on all manner of values.
 Numbers, strings, sequences, and mappings can all be compared.
-In Python 3, disparate types (such as a str and an int) do not have a consistent relative ordering.
-While it was possible to compare whether some string was greater-than or less-than some integer in Python 2, this was considered a historical design quirk and was ultimately removed in Python 3.
+In Python 3, disparate types (such as a str and an int) do not have a consistent relative ordering, and attempts to compare these types raises a TypeError exception.
+While it was possible to compare disparate types in Python 2 (for example, whether a string was greater-than or less-than an integer), the ordering was undefined; this was considered a historical design quirk and was ultimately removed in Python 3.

 Chained comparison expressions such as a < b < c have roughly the meaning that they have in mathematics, rather than the unusual meaning found in C and similar languages.
 The terms are evaluated and compared in order.
 The operation has short-circuit semantics, meaning that evaluation is guaranteed to stop as soon as a verdict is clear: if a < b is false, c is never evaluated as the expression cannot possibly be true anymore.

 For expressions without side effects, a < b < c is equivalent to a < b and b < c.
 However, there is a substantial difference when the expressions have side effects. a < f(x) < b will evaluate f(x) exactly once, whereas a < f(x) and f(x) < b will evaluate it twice if the value of a is less than f(x) and once otherwise.